mindstorm38/wg-toolkit-rs/README.md

   - Reading directory entries from native filesystem and packages
 - Network protocol *(WIP)*
   - Packets encoding and decoding *(partial flags support)*
-  - Appending elements to bundles
-  - Assemble received packet in bundles
-  - Iterate elements in a bundle
+  - Writing and reading elements to and from a bundle of packets
+  - Off-channel and channel bundle input and output with reliable support
+  - Working login application
+  - *WIP* base application

 ## CLI
 - [Crate page](https://crates.io/crates/wg-toolkit-cli)